AlexArdelean/AndroidWheresMyPhone/README.md

   * More customization.

 Security is a priority.
 To create a secure connection we encrypt communication using AES 128 bit encryption.
-We use diffie hellman key-exchange algorithm to allow the server and phone to decrypt messages.
+We use diffie-hellman key-exchange algorithm to allow the server and phone to decrypt messages.
 We use a predetermined word to prevent ddos.
 We use jbcrypt to hash passwords before communication and we store passwords hashed on the server.